 Roasted edamame is a little crisp on the outside, with that not-quite-burned flavor that makes us love grilled corn on the cob.
 The papery exterior gives way to a soft, savory explosion when you chew it.
-It’s seriously fun to eat, but then I’ve always felt that way about edamame.
-Like its starchy friend, corn, these crisp and tender beans would benefit from a squeeze of lime and a dash of chili powder just as much as they would be elevated by the simplicity of oil and salt, so feel free to experiment with spices and other flavorings.
+It’s seriously fun to eat.
+Like its starchy friend, corn, these crisp and tender beans would benefit from a squeeze of lime and a dash of chili powder or just oil and salt, so feel free to experiment with spices and other flavorings.

-The clear winner for me, though, is the salty-spicy cajun seasoning.
+My favorite is salty-spicy cajun seasoning.
 I made these on a rainy Sunday when I didn’t get out of my pajamas until after 5, and that was just because I was meeting my mom for dinner.
-I snacked on these while I watched Bones and snuggled with my cats, and didn’t feel the least bit guilty.

 Roasted Spiced Edamame